clojurists-together/clojuriststogether.org/content/news/2020/may-2020-monthly-update.md

 **May 1-15**

-Unfortunately illness caught up with me towards the end of this period, but otherwise I have been busy with the weeekly broadcasts and improvements to the Practicalli Clojure book, updating the install guides to Clojure CLI tools and repl driven development sections.
+Unfortunately illness caught up with me towards the end of this period, but otherwise I have been busy with the weekly broadcasts and improvements to the Practicalli Clojure book, updating the install guides to Clojure CLI tools and repl driven development sections.

 ##### Practicalli Study Group
 The weekly live broadcasts continue, finalizing the data science series and starting a new series on `clojure.spec`